undp-accelerator-lab/cognicity-cards-ng/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` (for default deployment jp) or `dep=cc npm run pre-build-tasks && ng serve` (for deployment with code cc) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding
 ### Adding a new deployment